Why Small Arguments Turn Into Big Fights in Relationships

 "You didn’t think of me" is taken to mean I cannot count on you.

-"I cannot count on you" settles into I do not matter to you.
+"I cannot count on you" mutates into I do not matter to you.

 Each step adds further weight to the same reading.
 What began as a delay in response is no longer treated on its own terms.

 The exchange intensifies because each response is heard as evidence.
-The delayed response is no longer an isolated incident.
-It is placed alongside earlier moments and used to assess what is happening between you.
+The delay is no longer treated as an isolated incident.
+It is placed alongside earlier moments and used to read what is happening between you.

 By now, you and your partner are answering different questions.
 You are accounting for a delay.
 They are assessing whether they matter.